samforwill/nlp-campaign-messaging/README.md

 ### GloVe (Global Vectors for Word Representation)

 GloVe is an unsupervised learning algorithm designed by [these dudes](https://nlp.stanford.edu/projects/glove/) at Stanford.
 It can train on any corpus, but the GloVe model I used was performed on 2 billion tweets, which is important for a few reasons.
-First, GloVe trains on word-word co-occurence rates, but my model is trained specifically on how words are used together and semantically similar **on Twitter.** Considering the normal corpi used for text classification, Twitter notably is not newspaper articles, or books, or technical journals, so the word-word codependence rates that develop on twitter are, to a large degree, affected by the character limit itself!
+First, GloVe trains on word-word co-occurence rates, but my model is trained specifically on how words are used together and semantically similar **on Twitter.** Considering the normal corpi used for text classification, Twitter is not newspaper articles, or books, or technical journals, so the word-word codependence rates that develop on twitter are, to a large degree, affected by the character limit itself!
 Also, the language is more vernacular, and tweets are designed to be shared, commented on, and interacted with.
 It's just a different semantic universe from other corpi.<br/>

 So, given all these aspects of twitter language, I used a model that vectorizes every word into 100-dimensional vectors.
 Word embeddings can better handle polysemy (words with multiple meanings) by providing contextually appropriate vectors, whereas TF-IDF used in my baseline model treats each word instance identically regardless of semantic context.